-The Boyle County School District, a top 20 school district in Kentucky, includes Junction City, Perryville and Woodlawn elementary schools, as well as Boyle County Middle and High School.
+The Boyle County School District, a top-20 school district in Kentucky, includes Junction City, Perryville and Woodlawn elementary schools, as well as Boyle County Middle and High School.
 Boyle County Schools offer a wide variety of opportunities for all students, including dual college credit, state championship extra-curricular activities, intervention and accelerated programs.

 Colleges in Danville and Boyle County

-Expanding rapidly is Bluegrass Community and Technical College, which has seen enrollment at its Danville campus quadruple from 200 students in 2002 to more than 800 today.
+Expanding rapidly is Bluegrass Community & Technical College, which has seen enrollment at its Danville campus quadruple from 200 students in 2002 to more than 800 today.
 Programs include computerized manufacturing and machining, electrical technology, industrial maintenance technology, medical and office systems technology, practical nursing and welding technology.

 “Much of the increase in the enrollment growth is due to the continued strength of the technical programs and the addition of general education courses that transfer to any public four-year university or college in Kentucky,” says campus director Erin Tipton.

-Among those four-year schools is Eastern Kentucky University, a regional, public institution offering general and liberal arts programs and pre-professional and professional training on both undergraduate and graduate levels.
-Another higher education option is National College, which has a campus in Danville and offers four associate degrees and 10 diploma programs.
+Among those four-year schools is Eastern Kentucky University, a regional public institution offering general and liberal arts programs and pre-professional and professional training on both undergraduate and graduate levels.
+EKU operates a Danville campus on the south side of town that is one of the university's three large regional campuses.